antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ```
 az login
 ```
-This will prompt a new window in your browser and allow you to log in to your account.
+This will prompt a new window in your browser and allow you to login to your account.

 __Step 2:__ Set the subscription
 ```